 I stayed at the Hotel Ukraine.
 It opened in 1961 and is located on a hill at the far end of the Maidan, the Independence Square in the heart of the city.
 It is a perfect location and from my room on one of the top floors I had a superb view of the city.
 This hotel is quite affordable too.

-Any visit to Kiev would include a visit to Maidan, either on top or the subterranean shopping mall.
+Any visit to Kyiv would include a visit to Maidan, either on top or the subterranean shopping mall.
 The square has in our century seen several huge demonstrations taking place, during the more or less peaceful revolutions of Ukraine.
-Turning left down the wide Khreschatyk street we immediately discover that Kiev is and for long has been a major European city.
+Turning left down the wide Khreschatyk street we immediately discover that Kyiv is and for long has been a major European city.

 I have always been fond of large indoor market halls, places where they sell fresh produce like fish, meat, vegetables, flowers and so on.
 I found a new favourite at the Besarabsky Market which was constructed in 1910-1912.
 Inside the market I bought some slices of cured meat and had a taste of Beluga caviar, or at least something that was presented as being the real thing.